-In the above formula, the values of the trace points are assumed to be in a decibel scale.
+In the above formula, the values of the trace points are in a decibel scale.
 If a point in Op1 is a maximum trace value, the difference (the result of the subtraction) is also a maximum trace value; if the difference is less than or equal to 0, the resultant point is the minimum trace value.